 - Sun part shade.
 Apparently not to fussy about soil, tolerates dry soils, but is best in moist or even wet soils.

 - Hardy to USDA Zone 4 Native to Europe to the Caucasus and Siberia.
 A nitrogen fixer.
 Several cultivars available, including 'Laciniata' and 'Imperialis', both of which have deeply dissected leaves.

 - glutinosa: sticky, the young leaves and stems

-- Oregon State Univ. campus: on both sides of the short service road leading to Pharmacy and Furman Hall.
+- Oregon State Univ. campus: \on short service road leading to Pharmacy and Furman Hall.